 Machine Learning to Predict Zoonotic Disease

 Why do the majority of human infectious diseases originate from wildlife?
 What distinguishes the small fraction of species that carry and transmit zoonoses to humans?
-Our lab focuses on identifying intrinsic organismal characteristics (e.g., life history, ecological, physiological traits) that signal their potential to be future reservoirs, vectors, or microbial agents of zoonoses (human diseases with animal origins).
-By examining particular species groups (mammal orders), vector groups (ticks, mosquitoes), and pathogen and parasite types, this work uncovers the biological underpinnings of intrinsic zoonotic potential.
+Intrinsic organismal characteristics (e.g., life history, ecological, physiological traits) recapitulate a long evolutionary history that may signal species' capacity to be future reservoirs, vectors, or microbial agents of zoonoses (human diseases with animal origins).
+By examining particular species groups (mammal orders), vector groups (ticks, mosquitoes), and pathogen and parasite types, this work aims to understand the biological underpinnings of intrinsic zoonotic potential.

 Return to Top